 Lepidium meyenii is more commonly known as maca root.
 Maca is an herbaceous plant from the Cruciferae family.
 Maca is native to the Andes region of South America.
 Here, local people have been growing and consuming maca for centuries.

 Maca is such a wonderful herb due to its unique chemical composition and physiological function.
 Maca contains many nutrients, including protein, vitamins, and minerals.
 Maca also contains lots of secondary metabolites, including maca alkaloids, glucosinolates, volatile oils, sterols, polyphenols, and macaenes.

 Several studies have suggested that maca may have beneficial effects in resisting oxidation, resisting fatigue, raising fertility, regulating hormones, enhancing immunity, suppressing tumors, regulating blood sugar, and protecting the nervous system.

 CoQ10 is short for coenzyme Q 10, also known as ubiquinone.
-Research has demonstrated that supplementation with CoQ10 can help to energize the body and increase the body’s energy production in the form of ATP.
+Research has demonstrated that supplementation with CoQ10 can help energize the body and increase its energy production in the form of ATP.

 Andrographis paniculata has both anti-inflammatory and neuroprotective effects.
-Andrographis also helps with low energy, particularly in autoimmune diseases.
+Andrographis also helps with low energy levels, particularly in autoimmune diseases.

 One scientific study found that Andrographis leads to a significant reduction in fatigue scores as compared to placebo.
-In fact, there was a 44% reduction in fatigue after 12 months of supplementation with Andrographis.
+There was a 44% reduction in fatigue after 12 months of supplementation with Andrographis.

 Additionally, Andrographis appears to be well-tolerated and has few to no adverse effects.
-A study found that Andrographis is able to reduce low energy in patients with multiple sclerosis significantly.
+A study found that Andrographis can reduce low energy in patients with multiple sclerosis, which can cause muscle weakness, significantly.

 7) Green tea